RaiMurillo/leadflow-ai-outbound-system/README.md

-# LeadFlow AI — Outbound Prospecting System (Practice Build)
+# LeadFlow AI — Outbound Prospecting System

 A hands-on GTM engineering practice project: building an end-to-end outbound lead-generation system in **Clay** — from a 47.9M-company universe down to a